 4. Balance Color and Objects

-Jewel did an amazing job by balancing both the neutral colors and table objects.
+Jewel did a fantastic job balancing the neutral colors and table objects.
 Start to finish – a total of four DIY projects were completed.
-Beginning with the DIY table to the wooden bead mirror, all perfectly color balanced.
+All are perfectly color balanced, from the DIY table to the wooden bead mirror.

 5 – Add Height to the Area – How to Style a Console Table